 In June 2012 the Mission Possible Project/Designing for Veterans and the ASID Student Chapter of the Illinois Institute of Art Chicago received two awards for their community service work from the national trade association, the American Society of Interior Designers.
 The announcement of the awards was posted on the national ASID website which you can see right here: ASID Student Chapter Community Service and Fundraising Projects of the Year and the Outstanding ASID Student Chapter of the Year.

-“This project not only raised awareness for the client's cause but showed the value
+“This project not only raised awareness for the client's cause but showed

 and professionalism of the whole project.” – Eileen Vitelli, ASID, NEWH